splunk/eventgen/docs/index.md

 # What is Eventgen?

-Splunk Event Generator (Eventgen) is a utility that helps users easily build real-time event generators and elimintes the need for one-off, hard-coded event generators.
+Splunk Event Generator (Eventgen) is a utility that helps users easily build real-time event generators and eliminates the need for one-off, hard-coded event generators.

 **Eventgen features:**
 * Allows every type of events or transactions to be modeled